tandesko/Train_program/README.md

 # Train_program
 Implementation of algorithm for train schedule.

+## Only part with the best path for cost was solved.

 ## How it works?
 1. Read train schedule from CSV-file.
 2. Build an associate array to operate simpler with cycles.